 Credit risk is the risk that a party to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund.
 All transactions in listed securities are settled or paid for upon delivery using approved brokers.
 The risk of default is considered minimal, as delivery of securities sold is only made once the broker has received payment.
 Payment is made on a purchase once the securities have been received by the broker.
 The trade will fail if either party fails to meet its obligation.
-The table below shows preferred shares as a percentage of net assets held under each credit rating as at September 30, 2019.
-Credit ratings are obtained from Standard & Poor's.
-There was no credit risk as at September 30, 2020.
+As at September 30, 2021 and September 30, 2020, the Fund did not have significant exposure to credit risk.